by Maria Coffey

 Time is the one thing they don’t have.
 In May 1982, Joe Tasker and his partner Peter Boardman disappear on the east-northeast ridge of Mount Everest.
 This is the same area where George Mallory and Sandy Irvine lost their lives trying to make the first summit of Everest in 1924.

 “What a waste!” said Carolyn Estcourt, widow of climber Nick Estcourt, who had been swept away by an avalanche on the west ridge of K2 just four years earlier.
 Maria protests.
-While she’s unable to come to terms with why Tasker would take such risks, she can’t accept that those risks were meaningless.
+While she can’t come to terms with why Tasker would take such risks, she can’t accept that those risks were meaningless.

-As Maria struggles with her grief, Boardman’s widow, Hilary, suggests that they make a journey to Tibet to Advanced Base Camp on Everest to see where Peter and Joe were lost.
+As Maria struggles with her grief, Boardman’s widow, Hilary, suggests they go to Tibet to the Everest Advanced Base Camp to see where Peter and Joe were lost.
 Maria accepts.

-As they travel, Hilary reads portions of Peter’s diary out loud at night.
-Maria has a feeling of walking in Joe’s footsteps, a sensation that both makes her feel closer to him and intensifies the loss.
+During the trip, Hilary reads portions of Peter’s diary out loud at night.
+Maria feels as if she were walking in Joe’s footsteps, which both makes her feel closer to him and intensifies the loss.

-They begin to understand the draw of the immense mountain as they come within view of Mount Everest and experience its imposing presence.
-Struggling through the oxygen-poor atmosphere to reach Advanced Base Camp at at 20,800 feet, Maria begins to understand the intensity of the challenge that Joe had set for himself.
+The two widows start to realize the draw as Mount Everest comes into view and they experience its imposing presence.
+Struggling in the oxygen-poor air to reach Advanced Base Camp at 20,800 feet, Maria understands the intensity of the challenge Joe had set for himself.

-As they say their goodbyes at the memorial cairn for Joe and Peter at Base Camp, Maria finds herself coming to terms with the fact of Joe’s death.
-The trip has helped take them through stages of grief that allow her to accept the loss and begin to start a new life without Joe.
+Saying goodbye at the memorial cairn for Joe and Peter at Base Camp, Maria begins to accept Joe’s death.
+The trip has helped her through stages of grief to start a new life without him.

-This book is more personal and less revealing than her descriptions in Where the Mountain Casts Its Shadow: The Dark Side of Extreme Adventure, written 23 years after Joe’s death.
-Where the Mountain Casts Its Shadow covers the experiences of many more people and delves deeper into the issues of why do climbers take on such terrifying risks, what is the justification for doing so and how do those close to world class climbers cope with the fear of — or in many cases, the reality of — an accident.
+Coffey’s descriptions are more personal and less revealing than in WHERE THE MOUNTAIN CASTS ITS SHADOW: THE DARK SIDE OF EXTREME ADVENTURE, written 23 years after Joe’s death.
+WHERE THE MOUNTAIN CASTS ITS SHADOW covers the experiences of many more people and delves deeper into the issues of why climbers take such terrifying risks, what justifies doing so, and how those close to world class climbers cope with the fear of — or in many cases, the reality of — an accident.

-Fragile Edge is a tribute to Joe Tasker in many respects; Where the Mountain Casts Its Shadow is a less forgiving vision of men addicted to risk and novelty and unable to forge mature relationships that involve commitment, compromised and another person’s right to a life within a relationship as well.
+FRAGILE EDGE is a tribute to Joe Tasker; WHERE THE MOUNTAIN CASTS ITS SHADOW is a less forgiving view of men addicted to risk and novelty and unable to forge mature relationships that involve commitment, compromise and another person’s right to a life within a relationship as well.

 The Author: Maria Coffey